Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

 \section{Experimental Results}

 This section focuses on experimentally examining the impact of planting perturbation operators within layers of a simulated quantum classifier.
-We evaluate how inserting an adversarial gate at different circuit depths influences performance, as well as the impact of applying multiple adversarial perturbations throughout the architecture.
+We evaluate how inserting one or multiple global or local adversarial gates at different circuit depths influences the performance of the model.
+We also experimentally evaluate the bound in Theorem \ref{theorem-confidence-haar} and assess its tightness.